fireundubh/playwithfire/skyrim/master-of-disguise.md

 Wearing the Savior's Hide, a gift from Hircine, will signal to Werewolves that the player is favored and the player will not be attacked by Werewolves.

 # Compatibility

 ## Guidelines

-* Hard incompatibility with mods that alter faction relationships
 * Hard incompatibility with mods that add or remove the player from base factions
 * Hard incompatibility with mods that offer similar features
 * *New* faction equipment added by mods cannot be used as disguise equipment without patches.